-Last week the guys finished pouring the concrete slab in the basement.
+For the last 12 weeks we have been building our own house, acting as our own general contractors.
+Last week our contractors finished pouring the concrete slab in the basement.
 Before that was done though there was quite a bit of prep work, which included dumping more gravel into the basement, and leveling it off.

 Amvic Insulated Panel